tommysullivan/ts-injector/lib/test-portal/readme.md

     - Visualize the individual test result as a chart using Drill + Visualization
     - Ability to AND tags as well as OR them
     - Ability to GROUP ands and ors to arbitrary depth (wait until use case)
+    - Ability to view details of a step denoted by tripe quotes """

 Loading / Saving of Single Test Result File